-\textbf{Non-local games that are counter-examples to the quantum value - uncertainty principle relationship.} Let us now exhibit examples of non-local games for which the above relationship between the fine-grained uncertainty principle and the quantum value of the game (UP-QGV correspondence) does not hold.
-In other words, we exhibit examples of games where the optimal quantum state and measurements are such that Alice is unable to steer Bob's system to the maximally certain state for each $(x,a)$.
-Before we proceed to the counter-example, let us mention a further issue.
-It is in principle possible that the optimal quantum value of a non-local game can be achieved with different sets of states and measurement operators (even going beyond a trivial unitary equivalence), therefore one must be careful to check if the relation could hold for \textit{at least one} set of optimal state and measurement operators for the game.
-Therefore, to present explicit counter-examples to the UP-QGV relationship, it is necessary to prove that the relationship does not hold for \textit{all} optimal states and measurements for the game.
-We achieve this requirement by proving a self-testing property of our counter-example games, in effect there is a unique optimal state and measurements that achieves the maximal value of the game.
+\textbf{Counter-examples to the correspondence.} Let us now exhibit an example of a non-local game for which the UP-QGV correspondence does not hold, i.e., one where the optimal quantum state and measurements are such that Alice is unable to steer Bob's system to the maximally certain state for each $(x,a)$.
+Before we proceed to the counter-example, let us mention that it is possible that the optimal quantum value of a non-local game can be achieved with different sets of states and measurement operators (even going beyond a trivial unitary equivalence), therefore one must check whether the relation could hold for at least one optimal quantum strategy.
+Thus, in order to give a counter-example to the UP-QGV correspondence, it is necessary to prove that the relationship does not hold for all optimal quantum strategies for the game.
+We achieve this requirement by proving a self-testing property of the counter-example, i.e., that up to unitary equivalences there is a unique state and sets of measurements that achieves the optimal value of the game.

-\textit{Counter-example Game 1.} An example of a game that does not obey the relation between the uncertainty principle and the quantum value is in the scenario of two parties, each performing one of two measurements and obtaining one of two outputs; we label this Bell scenario $B(2,2,2)$ following the convention $B(n,m,k)$ where $n$ denotes the number of parties, $m$ denotes the number of inputs and $k$ denotes the number of outputs.
-Alice thus receives inputs $x \in \mathcal{X} = \{0, 1\}$ and outputs $a \in \mathcal{A} = \{0,1\}$.
-Similarly, Bob receives inputs $y \in \mathcal{Y} = \{0,1\}$ and outputs $b \in \mathcal{B} = \{0,1\}$.
-The winning constraint of the game which we denote $g^{(1)}$ is given by the following predicate $V_{g^{(1)}}(a,b|x,y)$ written out in Table \ref{tab:game-1}